astepe/blog_poster/README.md

 ![alt text](https://raw.githubusercontent.com/astepe/blog_poster/master/blogposterdemo.gif)

+## Features

+**Custom Markdown to HTML renderer** - Provides user with the ability to write posts in markdown format and have the resulting html dynamically render in a separate window.

 ## Future Functionality

 **Offline Mode** - create posts off line without the need for authentication

-**Comprehensive Text Editor** - Provides user with standard font styles and formats along with the ability to insert quotes, links, images, etc.

 **Drafts** - A simple way to save drafts locally for future editing or posting.